-Did you know that Regenexx has a licensed Grand Cayman clinic where we can perform advanced stem cell treatments?
+Did you know that Regenexx has a licensed Grand Cayman clinic where we can perform advanced treatments?
 It allows us to do several things we aren’t able to do in the United States due to FDA regulations.

-- Administer a higher stem cell dose.
+- Administer a higher cell dose.
 We can grow up to 100 times more cells in culture, so we can inject that many in an injured or damaged area.
-While most patients don’t need this amount of stem cells, extreme cases like severe hip arthritis, bulging discs, and other issues can benefit from a higher dose.
+While most patients don’t need this amount of cells, extreme cases like severe hip arthritis, bulging discs, and other issues can benefit from a higher dose.

 - Save cells in cryo for future use.
 What this means is that patients don’t need to revisit the clinic for a second or third bone marrow aspirate when they need another treatment.
-We also have professional athletes as patients, and they appreciate the ability to preserve their stem cells from when they’re younger that they can use as needed down the road.
+We also have professional athletes as patients, and they appreciate the ability to preserve their cells from when they’re younger that they can use as needed down the road.

 - Perform injections in many areas.
 Instead of having to make multiple appointments to treat different joints and tendons, patients can receive up to seven injections in one day.
-This is thanks to the fact that we can place as many as 2 million mesenchymal stem cells in platelet rich plasma.
+This is thanks to the fact that we can place as many as 2 million mesenchymal cells in platelet rich plasma.

 - Deploy specific conditioning protocols in culture that can be customized for a particular clinical purpose.
 As an example, our Grand Cayman lab is capable of creating culture conditions that can mimic a degenerative disc’s harsh conditions, making the treatment more effective for this issue.